 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-lay — by Alexandre Courtiol, a year ago
+lay — by Alexandre Courtiol, 2 years ago

 Simple but Efficient Rowwise Jobs